appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/xcodebuild-for-unit-and-ui-test.md

 ---
 title: Xcodebuild for Unit and UI Testing
 description: This step performs unit and UI tests for your iOS applications.
 This does not "build" your app, but uses the "xcodebuild" command to run tests.
-tags: [build, test, ios, workflow, xcodebuild, unit, ui, testing]
+tags: [build, test, ios, workflow, xcodebuild, unit, testing]
 ---

 import Screenshot from '@site/src/components/Screenshot';